Toy breed

 Weight stabilizes

-Growth slows, and treat discipline becomes the biggest influence on body condition.
+Growth slows, adult size is close for many dogs, and treat discipline becomes one of the biggest influences on body condition.

 Adult years